-The Inspire has no entrance to the cabin, cockpit, or pilot station on which the word "Experimental" can be placed.
+The UX5 has no entrance to the cabin, cockpit, or pilot station on which the word "Experimental" can be placed.
 Given the size of the UAV, two-inch lettering will be impossible.
 The word "Experimental" will be placed on the forward fuselage in compliance with § 45.29(f).

-The equivalent level of safety will be achieved by having the Inspire marked as required by § 45.29(f) where the pilot, observer, and others working with the UAV will see the identification of the UAS as "Experimental."
-The FAA has issued the following exemptions to this regulation, Exemption Nos.
-10700, 8738, 10167 and 10167A.
+The equivalent level of safety will be achieved by having the UX5 marked on its forward fuselage as required by § 45.29(f) where the pilot, observer, and others working with the UAV will see the identification of the UAS as "Experimental."
+The FAA has issued the following exemptions to this regulation to Trimble, Exemption No. 10700, and to others, including Exemption Nos.
+8738, 10167 and 10167A.